dogacancolak/dogacancolak/README.md

 * I'm from Istanbul, Turkey.
 * I speak 5 languages :us: :de: :ru: 🇹🇷 🇸🇦
-* ...and also a Programming _Languages_ Teaching Assistant.
+* ...and also I'm a Programming _Languages_ TA at Tufts.
 * I'm an amateur filmmaker and photographer

 <!--